-The Applicant will implement this Plan in the first growing season following initiation of construction activities and will continue implementation for the life of the Facility.
-The preliminary site management will occur during the first year of implementation, followed by vegetation management every 3 to 5 years.
-Vegetation monitoring will occur during the preliminary site management to establish baseline conditions and then each year that vegetation management occurs.
+Implementation of NCBP will commence in the first growing season following initiation of construction activities and monitoring and maintenance will continue for the life of the Facility.
+The preliminary site management will occur during the first year of implementation, followed by vegetation management every 3 to 6 years.
+The monitoring that will occur during the preliminary site management in the first year will establish baseline conditions.
+Monitoring will be performed each year during the first vegetation management cycle (6 years) and then each year that vegetation management occurs.

 An estimated implementation schedule is outlined in Table 3 below.